-7.5 USB Communication
+7.4 USB Communication

 The instrument is designed to communicate with standard USB interfaces.
-When the instrument is first connected to a PC, the user will be prompted by the computer to install software drivers.
-These drivers are included in the software CD that accompanies the power meter.
+Before connecting the instrument to the USB interface the user should install the application included in the software CD that accompanies the Optical Meter.
+The application automatically installs the right USB drivers.
 Communication can be done through this interface by using the application contained in the CD or by developing software in the user's preferred programming language.
 The software CD contains drivers and example programs in the following programming languages: LabVIEW, Visual Basic, and Visual C++.
+This page is intentionally left blank